alvin0319/LoginSpammer/README.md

 # LoginSpammer
-This repositort contains a tool for so-called WowPopular Attack.
+This repository contains a tool for so-called WowPopular Attack.

 This has been fixed on [this commit](https://github.com/pmmp/PocketMine-MP/commit/59be901efe6b7833e69e638e0e1497051ce96fa7).